GauravSaini01/web-notification-system/README.md

 #### b.
 Configure the Frontend
 - In **Project Settings → General**, register a new web app.
-- Copy the configuration object and add it to `frontend/src/utils/firebase-config.js`:
+- Copy the configuration object and add it to `frontend/src/utils/firebase-config.js` and `frontend/public/firebase-messaging-sw.js`:

 ```js
 const firebaseConfig = {